The City of Medford has an exciting full-time opportunity with a generous comprehensive benefit package including:

 Requires completion of a background investigation to the satisfaction of the City.

-To Apply: City of Medford employment application must be completed online via the City's website www.cityofmedford.org by 4:00 p.m. deadline on Friday, April 27, 2018.
+To Apply: City of Medford employment application must be completed online via the City's website www.cityofmedford.org by 4:00 p.m. deadline on Friday, September 7, 2018.
+In order to be considered, please attach a cover letter and resume at the time you submit your application.
 The City of Medford complies with the Americans with Disabilities Act.
-If you consider yourself disabled and desire assistance in the application process, please contact the Human Resources Department by telephone: (541) 774-2010 or email: email@example.com.
+If you consider yourself disabled and desire assistance in the application process, please contact the Human Resources Department by telephone: (541) 774-2010 or email: firstname.lastname@example.org.

-Applications will be reviewed by the Public Works Department - Engineering Division.
+Selection Process: Applications will be reviewed by the Public Works Department.
 Candidates most closely meeting the City's needs will be referred for interview with final appointment by the City Manager.
 Selection procedures and time lines subject to change.
 Those selected must be able to provide proof of legal right to work in this country.
-Hiring will be subject to a favorable pre-employment exam, including a criminal history background check.
+Hiring will be subject to a criminal history background investigation and favorable driving record.